 🔼The name Jose in the Bible

 For some mysterious reason, no version of the English Bible apart from the good old King James Version and the Young translation, simply prints Jose.
 The two big modern ones, the New International Version and the New American Standard, both speak of Joshua.
-The American Standard Version has Jesus, and Darby has Joses (The form Ιωση occurs in Matthew 27:56, Mark 6:3, 15:40 and 15:47 as the genitive form of Joses).
+The American Standard Version has Jesus, and Darby has Joses.

-Our name Jose is probably an truncated form of the name Ιωσης (Joses), which in turn comes from the Hebrew name Joseph (in Hebrew: יוסף, and transliterated into Greek: Ιωσηφ), but many people insist it's a form of the name Ιησους (Jesus), which in turn comes from the Hebrew name Joshua (in Hebrew: יהושע, and transliterated into Greek: Ιησους), which is obviously a completely different name.
+The name Ιωσης (Joses), comes from the Hebrew name Joseph (in Hebrew: יוסף, and transliterated into Greek: Ιωσηφ), but many people insist it's a form of the name Ιησους (Jesus), which in turn comes from the Hebrew name Joshua (in Hebrew: יהושע, and transliterated into Greek: Ιησους), which is obviously a completely different name.

 🔼Etymology of the name Jose